ronaldoarg/ronaldoarg.github.io/about.md

 I'm **RONALDO ARAGÃO**, a digital product designer, focused in web development, based in Fortaleza, Brazil.
 Work actually with Front End Development, User Experience and Digital Marketing.

-But I have interest in Data Science, Interactive Art Installations and IoT.
+And I have interest in Data Science, Interactive Art Installations and IoT.

 I like music, movies and love soccer.